Citi is an advertising partner

 |United℠ Explorer Card||$0 Intro for the First Year, then $95|

 With the Alaska Airlines Visa Signature® credit card, you’ll earn rewards in the form of Mileage Plan miles.
 With the card's welcome bonus, you’ll earn Get a $100 statement credit, 40,000 bonus miles and Alaska's Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) with this offer.
-To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.
+To qualify, make $2,000 or more in purchases within the first 90 days of opening your account.
 We estimate that each mile is worth $0.015, making this welcome bonus worth about $700 (including the $100 statement credit).
 The spending threshold for the sign-up bonus is relatively low and will help you earn a large pool of Alaska miles in a short amount of time.

 What are Alaska miles worth?